Relluem94s/RelluLib/README.md

     * read and write List<DoubleStore> to and from Files
     * read and write Text (String or List<String>)
     * read and write Images
-    * list all Files in Directory and subdirs
+    * list all Files in Directory and subDirs
     * get Extension from File
   * InfoUtils
     * get Operating System Name, Version and Arch
     * get CPU Info (Arch, Core count, Name)
-    * get Jaba Name and Version
+    * get Java Name and Version
     * get User Home Directory
   * LogUtils
     * info